Nbtguyoriginal/Chatgame_demo/README.md

 Your adventures and feedback shape the world of ChatGPT RPG.
 Share your experiences, suggest improvements, and be a part of this ever-evolving universe.

+**To Share Your ChatGPT Conversation**:
+1. At the top right corner of the chat window, click on the "Share" icon (it looks like a paper airplane).
+2. A link will be generated.
+Click "Copy" to copy the link to your clipboard.
+3. Share the copied link wherever you'd like to showcase your conversation.

+By sharing your interactions, you help us understand your journey better and make improvements to the game.

 ---

 ## 📜 License